A Unique Curricular Approach

-The M.A. in Educational Transformation (MAET) program embraces four foundational principles: 1) An integrative, interdisciplinary approach to education that stresses systemic thinking; 2) A commitment to an asset-based, culturally relevant approach to children’s learning that reflects the University’s focus on “educating the whole child”; 3) A commitment to education as a central component of social justice and 4) an emphasis on graduate learning anchored in both experiential learning and research, and the utilization of “knowledge in action” through residency programs.
+Education is a complex undertaking and understanding its various elements demands an interdisciplinary approach.
+The MA in Educational Transformation embraces four foundational principles: an integrative, interdisciplinary approach to education that stresses systemic thinking; a commitment to an asset-based, culturally relevant approach to children’s learning that reflects the university’s focus on educating the whole child; a commitment to education as a central component of social justice; and an emphasis on graduate learning anchored in both experiential learning and research, as well as the utilization of “knowledge in action” through residency programs.

 As an MAET graduate, you will gain the in-depth and interdisciplinary knowledge needed to be an effective professional through coursework anchored in a set of research-based practices that advance the learning of students and the transformation of education policies.

 The MA in Educational Transformation requires 30 credit hours over four semesters.
 During the fall and spring semesters, students split their time between classes and their residency.
 Our two summer semesters – required for both Advocacy & Policy and Learning & Teaching – bring students together across concentrations to explore the intersection between life inside the classroom and the external political forces which shape and constrict that environment.